Thomas O. Enders: Enders Endowment

-The Enders Endowment funds a graduate fellowship program as well as hosts a lecture series annually in Washington, DC for US-Canadian Relations.
+The Enders Endowment funds a graduate fellowship program as well as hosts a lecture series annually in Washington, D.C., for US–Canadian relations.
 The Thomas and Gaetana Enders Fellowship has sought, in the past 15 years, to contribute to their legacy.
 It is a partnership with ACSUS and SAIS to advance academic research and fund travel of graduate students to Canada.